togwand/nixos/README.md

 10. Keep working on hyprland desktop (check useful utilities page and awersome hyprland repo)

 ## Modules
-Nix overlays, options, etc
+Nix overlays, configurations, and more which are toggleable with custom options

+TODO:
+1. Test and add more nix options to all modules

 ### home-manager
-Includes all my home-manager programs configurations, with options added for modularity
+Includes all my home-manager programs configurations

-TODO:
-1. Add options to program submodules and test with different environments

 ### scripts
-Overlays with the writeScriptBin writer, one overlay per language
+Overlays using the writeScriptBin writer, one overlay per language

 ## Scripts
 Executable and portable* code not written in nix